forflo/shepi/README.md

 Lua-shepi uses the package lua-posix and thus is capable of dealing with *real* pipes.
 Here are some highlights:

+- The EDSL uses the same left-to-right evaluation order and the pipe character `|` that you are familiar with.
+For instance `local pipe = bp.echo('foo bar') | bp.tr('-d', ' ')` becomes possible (see the examples further below).
 - There are no tempfiles.
 - Space complexity for normal shepi pipes is constant (not taking into account the